 In 1859 abolitionist John Brown raided Harper’s Ferry.
 Newspapers then denounced New England for providing funds for his attack.
 One southern newspaper noted: “. . . he went back to New England, traveling through its several villages, and collecting money, which was freely contributed.”

 By 1863, newspapers in Pennsylvania, Illinois and Indiana lashed out full strength against New England.
 Through the West and Midwest, newspapers reported, the feeling against New Englandism, ‘is every day growing more bitter.’

 The Entitled New Englander

-A newspaper in Illinois noted the New Englander from the beginning demanded tribute from the rest of the country.
-They made others pay homage, 'first by commerce, then by protective tariffs, and now, in the abolition of slavery.'
+An Illinois newspaper noted the New Englander from the beginning demanded tribute from the rest of the country.
+They made others pay homage, ‘first by commerce, then by protective tariffs, and now, in the abolition of slavery.’

 The newspaper then warned New Englanders will try to impose their ‘Unitarianism, Congregationalism, or Independentism,’ as the national religion.